Aetopia/Bedrockix/docs/Bedrockix.Minecraft.Game.md

 ## `Game.Launch(bool)`

 > [!NOTE]
-> - By default, this method will launch & wait for the game to initiailized.
+> - By default, this method will launch & wait for the game to initiailize.
 > - The caller should specify `false` if doesn't need the initialization logic provided by the library.

 Launches Minecraft: Bedrock Edition.

-- Parameter: Specify `true` to wait for the game to be initialized else `false` to not.
+- Parameter: Specify `true` to wait for the game to initialize else `false` to not.

 - Returns: The process ID of the game.